 Research Security

-The Research Security Office has received national recognition through its effective operating model of four primary functions: capabilities and services, internal and external stakeholder priorities and associated federal requirements.
-We were recognized with the Colonel James S. Cogswell Award for Industrial Security Excellence by the Defense Counterintelligence and Security Agency in 2015 and again in 2020.
-In 2019, then-FBI director Christopher Wray acknowledged Texas A&M by name before the U.S. Senate Judiciary Committee for its extra measures to protect sensitive information and intellectual property.
-No other academic institution has received this recognition twice.
+The office received the Colonel James S. Cogswell Award for Industrial Security Excellence from the Defense Counterintelligence and Security Agency (DCSA) in 2015, 2020 and again in 2023.
+They were also recognized by DCSA in 2017, 2021, and again in 2023 with the Donnelly Award for Excellence in Counterintelligence.
+Together, these two awards place the A&M System’s RSO well inside the top one-tenth of one percent of more than 10,500 Cleared Defense Contractors in the United States.
+In 2019, FBI director Christopher Wray commended Texas A&M by name before the U.S. Senate Committee on the Judiciary for its extra measures to protect sensitive information and intellectual property.
+No other academic institution has received this recognition multiple times.

 National Nuclear Security Administration Stewardship Science Academic Alliances